yuri-schmaltz/Wan2GP/README.md

 Every lora stored in the subfoler 'loras' for t2v and 'loras_i2v' will be automatically loaded.
 You will be then able to activate / desactive any of them when running the application by selecting them in the area below "Activated Loras" .

+If you want to manage in differenta areas Loras for the 1.3B model and the 14B as they are not comptatible, just create the following subfolders:
+- loras/1.3B
+- loras/14B

 For each activated Lora, you may specify a *multiplier* that is one float number that corresponds to its weight (default is 1.0) .The multipliers for each Lora should be separated by a space character or a carriage return.
 For instance:\
 *1.2 0.8* means that the first lora will have a 1.2 multiplier and the second one will have 0.8.